-Evening students are considered part-time if they enroll in fewer than 6 credit hours per term.Part-time students may have reduced eligibility for some or all financial aid.
+Evening students are considered part-time if they enroll in fewer than 6 credit hours per term.

+• Part-time students may have reduced eligibility for some or all financial aid.
-- Submit a completed application. - Provide official transcripts of all academic work taken previously at other colleges, universities or professional schools (e.g. nursing). - Provide official transcript of high school record (or GED test score) if fewer than 25 credit hours have been earned from a regionally accredited college or university.
-The high school record should include applicant's SAT or ACT or residual ACT exam scores.

-- Military service-connected, educational experiences may award transfer credits.
+- Submit a completed application. - Provide official transcripts of all academic work taken previously at other colleges, universities or professional schools (e.g. nursing).

+- Provide official transcript of high school record (or GED test score) if fewer than 60 credit hours have been earned from a regionally accredited college or university.
+The high school record should include applicant's SAT or ACT or residual ACT exam scores. - Military service-connected, educational experiences may award transfer credits.
 Requests must be accompanied by documents describing the educational experience.
-(Seven (7) semester hours of credit may be awarded.) - Nursing applicants must be registered nurses currently licensed to practice in Florida and are required to complete the program within seven years of admission. - Education applicants must meet the additional requirement of the completion of a background check and background check clearance from the Polk County School Board (PCSB).
-All applicants must interview with the Dean of the School of Education or her representative prior to admission. - Students may be admitted provisionally or conditionally as specified below.
+(Seven (7) semester hours of credit may be awarded.) - Nursing applicants must be registered nurses currently licensed to practice in Florida and are required to complete the program within seven years of admission. - Education applicants must meet the additional requirement of the completion of a background check and background check clearance from the Polk County School Board (PCSB), must have a minimum GPA of 2.5 for all completed college coursework, schedule an academic interest inventory, and complete a personal interview prior to admittance.
+Refer to the Education program requirements section of the catalog. - Students may be admitted provisionally or conditionally as specified below.